ysyk2021/the-list-makers-blueprint-a-comprehensive-guide-to-achieving-your-goals-with-effective-listing/src/chapter-6-2.md

-Chapter 5: Techniques for Prioritizing Tasks and Objectives
+Techniques for Prioritizing Tasks and Objectives
 ===========================================================

 In this chapter, we delve into various techniques for prioritizing tasks and objectives effectively.
 We explore practical methods that can help individuals streamline their to-do lists, focus their efforts on high-value activities, and achieve their goals with greater efficiency.